Bealln/Art-blanche/README.md

 This repository is part of the Art blanche project: Study of user experience and tangible representations of human interactions with interactive installations.

+It has been developed from October 2018 - May 2019.